The passage from the integral to the rational group ring in algebraic $K$-theory: Assembly and the Farrell-Jones conjecture

 \begin{example}The following four examples of families will be relevant. \begin{itemize} \item The trivial family $\text{Triv}$ consisting of only the subgroup $\set{1}$. \item The family $\text{All}$ consisting of all subgroups. \item The family Fin consisting of all finite subgroups. \item The family VCyc consisting of all virtually cyclic subgroups.
 A group $H$ is virtually cyclic if it contains a cyclic subgroup of finite index. \end{itemize} \end{example}

-If $\textbf{A}$ is a functor $\text{Or}G$ to Sp then
+If $\textbf{A}$ is a functor $\text{Or}G$ to Sp, then

 since $G/G \cong \text{pt}$ is a terminal object in the category $\text{Or}G$.
-The property of $\textbf{A}$ satisfying assembly is whether this still holds true when the domain, over which the colimit is taken, is suitably restricted.
+The property of $\textbf{A}$ satisfying assembly states that this still holds true when the domain, over which the colimit is taken, is suitably restricted.

 \begin{definition} Let $\mathcal{F}$ be a family of subgroups for the group $G$ and $\textbf{A}$ a functor $\text{Or}G$ to Sp.
 Denote by $\text{Or}G_\mathcal{F}$ the full subcategory of $\text{Or}G$ spanned by the objects $G/H$ with $H \in \mathcal{F}$.
 Then the inclusion $\text{Or}G_\mathcal{F} \subset \text{Or}G$ induces a natural map